 Chile’s current policies encourage the public to see immigrants as equals.
 Internationally, the ‘Top Ten’ MIPEX countries treat immigrants not only as equals, but also as neighbours and potential citizens, and invest in integration as a two-way process for society.

-- Labour market mobility: Slightly unfavourable: Chile ranks in the bottom 10 as immigrants face several restrictions to enter the labour market and receive little general or targeted support to improve their skills and job prospects.
+- Labour market mobility: Slightly unfavourable: Immigrants face several restrictions to enter the labour market and receive little general or targeted support to improve their skills and job prospects.

 - Family reunification: Halfway favourable: Sponsors who can cover the costs of their family can immediately apply to reunite, but face uncertainty due to the highly discretionary process and their family’s insecure status, with no right to autonomous residence permit.